skarllot/azure-keyvault-reference/README.md

 var mySecretValue = configuration["MySecret"];
 ```

-5. **Parsing Azure Key Vault references**: If you need to parse Azure Key Vault references from strings programmatically, you can use the **\`KeyVaultSecretReference\`** class provided by this package.
+### Parsing Azure Key Vault references
+If you need to parse Azure Key Vault references from strings programmatically, you can use the **\`KeyVaultSecretReference\`** class provided by this package.

 ```csharp
 using Raiqub.AzureKeyVaultReference;